 Pursue a rewarding career in a healthcare field with a bachelor’s degree from Grand Canyon University’s (GCU) College of Nursing and Health Care Professions.
 With a long tradition of preparing students to fill evolving roles in the healthcare industry, we offer a variety of undergraduate healthcare degree programs to help you find your purpose.

 If you are interested in a career in the healthcare field, we offer a healthcare administration degree.
 Is your calling a career in nursing?
 Consider our BSN program, offered on our main campus in Phoenix or our ABSN program in Phoenix — Sun City, Tucson, Las Vegas — Henderson and the Sandy — Salt Lake City area.
 Interested in changing careers?
-Consider our ABSN program offered at two satellite campuses for an accelerated route to achieving your BSN.
 Already an RN?
 Learn more about our RN to BSN degree program.